Chilmington Green Area Action Plan

 The change in government in May 2010 has lead to the removal of centrally designated housing targets, but the principle of development at Chilmington Green remains established in the Core Strategy.
 The focus now is to plan for the creation of a great place to live.
 This will involve looking very closely at the density, design and layout of development, types of land uses and the best range of local facilities that can be achieved.

-Chilmington Green design code supplementary planning document
+Chilmington Green design code

-The SPD is a comprehensive document that looks at all aspects of the development.
+The design code is a comprehensive document that looks at all aspects of the development.
 It seeks to create neighbourhoods of distinct character and identity; incorporate high quality urban design; be well integrated with the rural landscape surroundings; to implement the Quality Charter; and the management and maintenance of well-designed public realm.

 + Why is the council proceeding with so much housing at Chilmington Green when there are a large number of brownfield sites in Ashford that have not yet been developed?